 CHIPS’ Chaplaincy service commenced at the start of 2008 in four schools, as part of the Department of Education Employment and Workplace Relations (DEEWR) National School Chaplaincy Program.
 Since then, CHIPS' Chaplaincy program has continued to grow under the National School Chaplaincy Program (NSCP), with schools directly approaching CHIPS to request a Chaplain.
-In 2020 CHIPS has thirteen Chaplains working across seventeen primary schools.
+In 2022 CHIPS has twelve Chaplains working across seventeen primary schools.

 CHIPS abides by the NSCP Guidelines by providing the service on a voluntary basis to all school families, regardless of their own religious or non-religious backgrounds.
 CHIPS Chaplains support the emotional well-being of students by providing pastoral care services and strategies which support the emotional well-being of students and the broader school community.